Entanglement spectrum and entropy in topological non-Hermitian systems and non-unitary conformal field theories: Entanglement entropy and entanglement spectrum in non-Hermitian systems

-Last, we consider the entanglement properties in the PT broken phase $(|w-v|<u)$, where there are two exceptional points.
+Lastly, let us consider the entanglement properties in the spontaneously PT-broken phase $(|w-v|<u)$, where there are two exceptional points.
 In this phase, some of the single-particle energies are purely imaginary and filling such single-particle states would be unphysical.
-Here, we consider the "ground state" which is constructed by filling only the single-particle state with real energy.
-As shown in Fig. \ref{F4}(b), the entanglement entropy of this "ground state" follows the CFT scaling behavior, $S_A = ({c}/{3}) \ln [\sin ({\pi L_A}/{L})]+\rm {const.}$ with $c=1$.
-The appearance of the $c=1$ CFT behaviour can be understood as follows.
+Here, we consider the "ground state" which is constructed by filling only states with real energy.
+As shown in Fig.\ \ref{F4}(b), the entanglement entropy of this "ground state" follows the CFT scaling behavior, $S_A = ({c}/{3}) \ln [\sin ({\pi L_A}/{L})]+\rm {const.}$ with $c=1$.
+The appearance of the $c=1$ CFT behavior can be understood as follows.
 At the exceptional points, two eigenstates are coalescing into one and the Hamiltonian cannot be diagonalized.
-One can expand the Hamiltonian at the exception point with a Jordon block form \cite{Kanki2017,Demange_2011},

-where we linearize the spectrum at the exceptional point $k_{\rm EP}$, set the velocity to be unity \cite{unit}, and $\gamma$ is an arbitrary complex number.
+One can expand the Hamiltonian at the exception point $k_{\rm EP}$ with a Jordon block form \cite{Kanki2017,Demange_2011}, $H=\int dk\, \Psi^\dagger_k \left[\sigma_z(k_{\rm EP}-k) +\gamma (\sigma_x + i \sigma_y) \right] \Psi_k$ where $\Psi^\dagger_k= (\psi^\dagger_{1,k},\psi^\dagger_{2,k})$ are fermionic fields, and $\gamma$ is an arbitrary complex number.
+(Once again, we set the Fermi velocity to be unity \cite{unit}.)
 At the exceptional point $k_{\rm EP}$, two eigenstates collapse to one eigenstate $(1,0)$ with energy $-(k-k_{\rm EP})$.
-The ground state can be expressed as $|G\rangle = \prod_{k-k_{\rm EP}>0} (1,0)^{\rm T}$, which has the identical form of the ground state of the free Dirac theory with charge $c=1$.
+The ground state can be expressed as $|G\rangle = \prod_{k-k_{\rm EP}>0} (1,0)^{\rm T}$, which has the identical form of the ground state of the free Dirac theory with central charge $c=1$.